renepickhardt/mpp-splitter/README.md

 * German Speaking Bitcoin Podcast Honigdachs invited us to the show 62 titled [Pickhardt-Payments](https://coinspondent.de/2021/07/11/honigdachs-62-pickhardt-payments/).
 * Andreas M. Antonopoulos has noted that our method [massively improves the Lightning Network and is a game changer](https://twitter.com/aantonop/status/1403823353366994946).
 * The work has been presented on [What Bitcoin Did Podcast](https://www.whatbitcoindid.com/podcast/mastering-lightning).
-* German Speking Podcaster Blocktrainer has created an [easy to understand article](https://www.blocktrainer.de/pickhardt-payments-lightning-netzwerk/) about our results.
+* German speaking podcaster Blocktrainer has created an [easy to understand article](https://www.blocktrainer.de/pickhardt-payments-lightning-netzwerk/) about our results.